embark-framework/embark-site/source/docs/contracts_testing.md

 You can run specs with ``embark test``, it will run all the test files under ``test/``.
 You can run a specific test file with `embark test <path/test_filename.js>`

-Embark includes a testing lib to fastly run & test your contracts in a EVM.
+Embark includes a testing lib to quickly run and test your contracts in an EVM.

 <pre><code class="javascript">// test/simple_storage_spec.js
 /*global contract, config, it, embark, assert, web3*/